jiportilla/edge_jason_exporter/README.md

 ```bash
 make build
 ```

-For example, when using the default values provided in this github repo [hnz.json](https://github.com/jiportilla/edge_json_exporter/blob/master/horizon/hzn.json) configuration file:
+For example, when using the default values provided in this repo [hnz.json](https://github.com/jiportilla/edge_json_exporter/blob/master/horizon/hzn.json) configuration file:

 ```bash
 docker build --network="host" -t iportilla/jexporter_amd64:1.0.0 -f ./Dockerfile.amd64 .
 ```

-3. You are now ready to publish your edge service, so that it can be deployed to real edge nodes.
-Instruct Horizon to push your docker image to your registry and publish your service in the Horizon Exchange:
+3. You are now ready to publish your edge service, so that it can be deployed to edge devices.
+Instruct Horizon to push your docker image to your registry and publish your service in the Horizon Exchange using:

 ```bash
 hzn exchange service publish -f horizon/service.definition.json